franioli/impreproc/README.md

 python3.8 -m pip install --upgrade pip
 ```

-Install `imgpreproc` package and its dependancies by using pip
+Install `impreproc` package and its dependancies by using pip

 ```bash
 pip install -e .